williamcioffi/sattagutils/README.md

 Start here if you'd like to [contribute](CONTRIBUTING.md).
 If you have questions feel free to drop me a line at wrc14 [at] duke.edu

 ## Quick Guide
-_there is no tutorial right now but comming soon._
+_There is no tutorial right now but comming soon._ Some background chitchat is posted at https://williamcioffi.github.io/sattagutils.

 For now you can install:
 ```r